This is the maintenance schedule and associated service intervals for the 2007-2012 Honda CBR600RR.

 The third generation CBR600RR was also the first generation in which Honda provided C-ABS as an option.
 It wasn’t well taken up, mostly because of the added weight, and the fact that people tend to turn off ABS when racing.

-- 2005-2006: Redesigned frame, inverted forks, radial-mounted front brakes, new bodywork, an engine tweaked to improve midrange power, and an overall dry weight of 4kg (9 lb) less.
+- 2005-2006 Honda CBR600RR: Redesigned frame, inverted forks, radial-mounted front calipers, new bodywork, an engine tweaked to improve midrange power, and an overall dry weight of 4kg (9 lb) less.

-- 2007-2012: Reworked engine, shorter wheelbase.
-New three-spoke cast aluminium wheels, radial-mount front calipers on a 310mm disc, and a new rear brake too.
+- 2007-2012 Honda CBR600RR: Reworked engine, shorter wheelbase.
+New three-spoke cast aluminium wheels.
 A Honda electronic steering damper.
 2009 introduced C-ABS as an option, and a few internal changes (like high-resistance valve lifters and a popup valve system) to improve mid-range torque.
 Another 20 lb lighter dry (without C-ABS).
 (Some consider 2009-2012 to be a separate generation, but the whole era shares one manual.)

 - 2021: New release with a six-axis IMU and a host of rider aids, new digital dash, Euro 5 compliance, and a highly exclusive price tag.